Computing weight one modular forms over $\C$ and $\Fpbar$: Unliftable mod weight 1 forms.

-What we now realised we really wanted was a mod~$p$ form which did not lift to any weight~1 form at all.
+After finding this level~74 example, what we now realised we really wanted was a mod~$p$ form which did not lift to any weight~1 form at all.
 Fortunately we soon found it -- it was at level $N=82=2\times 41$, and to our surprise was a mod~199 form (note that 199 is prime) whose associated Galois representation had rather large image.
 We finish this note by explaining what we found here.

 Let $\F_{199^2}$ denote the field with $199^2$ elements.
 Fix a root $\tau$ of $X^2+127X+1$; changing $\tau$ will just change everything below by the non-trivial field automorphism of $\F_{199^2}$.
 One can check that the multiplicative order of~$\tau$ is~40.